dfgitn4j/browserVsCypherShell/browserVsCypherShell.md

 1. The query starts streaming results in 1ms and completes after 10ms.

 The aggregation avoids having to return and render the interactive graph visualization.
 There’s no fun force-directed layout visual (which is of dubious value in this use case), but at least it is known that it’s not the query execution itself that’s the issue.

+The 5,673 unique paths in my example graph represents a combination of *all* paths.
+This is often not what a user wants and is an example of how the graph visualization can obscure the underlying data.
+This post is focusing on when intentionally or not, a query returns more data than is reasonable for the Neo4j Browser to process.
+Why there’s 5,673 paths returned and why this may not be obvious is a topic for another discussion.

 **2Use the PROFILE query directive to avoid the default force-directed visual layout.** Using the [PROFILE](https://neo4j.com/docs/cypher-manual/current/query-tuning/how-do-i-profile-a-query/#how-do-i-profile-a-query) directive will show how the query was executed, the processing time and show the query execution steps as the initial output, avoiding the default graph visualization step.
 To see this in action, run the all paths query with the PROFILE command: PROFILE MATCH paths=(:Node)-[:PARENT_OF*]->() RETURN paths which shows the query executing in 11ms as shown in *figure 6* below.
 If you then click on the graph visualization icon  as shown in *figure 7*, you’ll likely end up waiting for the visualization to render as in f*igure 2*.
 The Neo4j Browser might have to be closed and reopened to continue on.